Nikolai Yaroshenko: Biography

+In 1874, he completed his studies at the Academy of Arts externally.
+During his studies, he became close to the Peredvizhniki artists and writers who were regular contributors to the journal Otechestvennye Zapiski.
+The intelligentsia gathered at "Saturday" meetings in his apartment.
 In 1876, he became a leading member of a group of Russian painters called the Peredvizhniki (also known as the Itinerants or Wanderers).
-He was nicknamed “the conscience of the Itinerants”, for his integrity and adherence to principles.
-Yaroshenko retired as a Major General in 1892.
+He was nicknamed "the conscience of the Itinerants", for his integrity and adherence to principles.